 How do I use the combined pill?

-You will normally be given a prescription for a couple of months and will need to go back to your doctor for regular check-ups (i.e blood pressure).
+You will normally be given a prescription for three months initially and will need to go back to your doctor for annual check-ups (i.e blood pressure).

 It’s important to take the pill around the same day every day – for example, first thing in the morning, or before you go to bed at night.
 It can often be helpful to associate it with something else in your routine, i.e when you have breakfast, or after you’ve brushed your teeth.
 You could also keep it somewhere that you look everyday, i.e makeup bag.
 But if you do have the memory of a fish, you could just set an alarm on your phone to ensure there’s absolutely no way you could forget to take your pill!